-- (1) None of the directors hold stock options. - Directors' cash fees are paid quarterly.
-Where a director receives some or all of their fees in DSUs, the value of the (2) DSUs is based on the average high and low stock price of Class B non-voting shares on the TSX over the five days preceding the date of the grant.
-DSUs vest on the date they are granted but they are not redeemable until the recipient ceases to be a director. - (3) Amount shown is the bonus earned by Donald G. Lang as Executive Chairman of the Company. - (4) Mr. Alan Horn ceased to be a director on January 16, 2023. - (5) Ms. Alexander and Mr. Tessier became directors on February 1, 2023 and December 1, 2023, respectively.
+- None of the directors hold stock options. - (2) Directors' cash fees are paid quarterly.
+Where a director receives some or all of their fees in DSUs, the value of the DSUs is based on the average high and low stock price of Class B non-voting shares on the TSX over the five days preceding the date of the grant.
+DSUs vest on the date they are granted but they are not redeemable until the recipient ceases to be a director. - (3) Amount shown is the bonus earned by Donald G. Lang as Executive Chairman of the Company. - (4)Mr. Muzyka ceased to be a director on May 9, 2024. - Mr. Nyland became a director on September 12, 2024, and ceased to be a director on February 18, 2025.